ST10108388/Aiden367/README.md

  First year software developer from South Africa.
 Experienced in Java, C#, Python, HTML,CSS, and SQL

 ## Currently Working on ✍️
- * Student portal programme - Java
+ * Point of sale program - Java
  * Chat Room Application - C#
 <!--
 **Aiden367/Aiden367** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.